hit-moodle/moodle-local_onlinejudge/README.md

 After installation, there will be a new assignment type called *Online Judge* appears in the *"Add an activity..."* drop down list.
 Simply click it and follow the inline help.

+In settings block, there are links to testcase management and rejudge all.

 Judge Daemon
 ------------